farzadmsv14/Need-For-Speed-js/README.md

 🧩 Technologies Used

-HTML5 – Game structure and canvas rendering.
+HTML5 – Game structure and canvas rendering

-CSS3 – Styling, animations, and responsive layout.
+CSS3 – Styling, animations, and responsive layout

-JavaScript (ES6) – Game logic, input handling, physics, and scoring system.
+JavaScript (ES6) – Game logic, input handling, physics, and scoring system

-Optional libraries: None – this project is pure vanilla JavaScript.
+Optional libraries: None – this project is pure vanilla JavaScript

 📷 Screenshots / Preview

-Feel free to replace this with GIFs or videos to make it more engaging.
+Feel free to add GIFs or videos here to make the README more engaging.

 🤝 Contributing